-Enhancing and scaling online learning is a significant focus for campus and the EI Initiative, particularly as both strive to advance personalized learning strategies using technology and to expand access to both traditional and new student audiences.
+Enhancing and scaling online learning is a significant focus for campus and the EI Initiative, particularly as both strive to advance personalized learning strategies using technology and to expand access to both residential (“traditional”) and new student audiences.

-EI Online Course Initiative
+Online Learning Initiative

-- Align expectations with the Wisconsin Experience
+- Discuss quality and align expectations with the Wisconsin Experience

 - Pinpoint areas of investment to strengthen its online portfolio and expand student access